 Surface Disinfecting After Illness

-No matter how much you love someone, chances are, you don't want to share their cold or flu virus or any other infectious diseases, for that matter.
+No matter how much you love someone, chances are you don't want to share their cold or flu virus or any other infectious disease.
 Living with and caring for a sick child or partner means knowing how not to get sick yourself.

 Take Care and Keep Everyone Safe

 Surface disinfecting after illness.
 It's all about risk mitigation.
-You can't eliminate the risk entirely, but you can minimize it.
+You can't eliminate the risk, but you can minimize it.
 When you do that, you're stacking the odds in your favor - of not getting sick, that is.

-When anyone in your home is exhibiting the telltale signs of a cold, flu, or any contagious illness, priority number one is to prevent the disease from spreading to others in the home.
+When anyone in your home exhibits the telltale signs of a cold, flu, or other contagious illness, priority number one is to prevent the disease from spreading to others.
+Without timely action, viral transmission can ricochet through your home at breakneck speed if left unchecked.

-One recent study found that family members of people who had the flu and eventually got sick began showing symptoms within a mere 2.9 days of the first household diagnosis.
+One recent study found that family members of people who had the flu and eventually got sick began showing symptoms within 2.9 days of the first household diagnosis.

-Knowing how to destroy these hardy germs through surface disinfecting can keep sickness from spreading in your home.
+Knowing how to destroy these hardy germs through surface disinfecting can prevent sickness in your home.

 By focusing your cleaning efforts on your home's frequently touched objects and surfaces, using a disinfectant cleaner as a weapon of good, and shooting to kill the nasty germs in and out of sight, you can win the battle of the bugs (and infectious germs) in your home.

-What to put on your surface disinfecting target list?
-The usual frequently touched suspects, naturally: light switches, keyboards, remote controls, and doorknobs.
+What should you put on your surface disinfecting target list?
+Naturally, the usual frequently touched suspects are light switches, keyboards, remote controls, and doorknobs.

-These places are often teeming with many of the more than 200 sneeze- and cough-inducing cold and flu viruses we see today.
+These places often teem with many of the more than 200 sneeze- and cough-inducing cold and flu viruses we see today.

 Without your surface disinfecting intervention, these annoying interlopers can survive for hours on many hard surfaces in our homes, including plastic and metal surfaces and children's toys.